MileHacker Logo

 Resort Boutiques

-Luxury and boutique shopping options are limited to within larger resorts.
-They could have small shops with resort wear, jewelry, or high-end souvenirs.
+Luxury and boutique shopping options are only for within major hotels.
+They could have small shops selling resort wear, jewelry, or high-end souvenirs.

 Independent Boutiques